 Estimated losses are calculated based on SFFAS No. 5.
 Claims incurred during the period are recognized as losses.
-The liability for estimated losses on insurance claims represents those claims incurred but not reported to FCIC as of the balance sheet date and reported unpaid claims.
+The liability for estimated losses on insurance claims represents those claims that have been incurred but not reported to FCIC as of the balance sheet date and reported unpaid claims.
 The estimation of these liabilities relies on calculations using historical-yield estimates provided by USDA's National Agricultural Statistical Service (NASS) and commodity futures prices.
-The September NASS report released on September 12 did not include information on the August and September hurricanes.
-As a result, RMA used data available from experts in the field to determine a reasonable estimate for losses related to hurricanes.

-There are uncertainties associated with assumptions used to estimate losses on insurance claims.
+There are uncertainties associated with assumptions used to estimate the losses on insurance claims.
 As a result, the ultimate liability may differ significantly from the recorded estimate.
 These uncertainties may include: actual yields which may be different than those provided by the NASS estimates; changes in weather patterns close to harvesting dates, which could affect yields but not be reflected in the NASS estimates; commodity prices which may change from those in the market because of many factors (such as weather, yields, and economic conditions); and significant catastrophic weather events (i.e. hurricanes and freezes) occurring near the balance sheet date which could affect estimated crop yields and crop prices.
 Indemnity costs are paid from premium proceeds, including producer paid premium and premium subsidies.
 If indemnity costs exceed total premium, additional funds will be apportioned to FCIC.